Valeriamoreno1999/bellabeat-case-study/README.md

 ### Analyze
 Here are some of the key findings from the exploratory analysis.
+Regarding the data, I decided to take it all since I have very little information to perform this type of analysis, although there are people who do not have a record of every day, and Ids who are not in all the tables, however, that will affect the analysis a little.

 #### Finding 1: Most activity occurs in the afternoon.
 Users are most active between 12:00 PM and 7:00 PM.
 This could indicate that they exercise after work.